oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 removed before inserting `/.well-known/` and the well-known URI suffix between the host component and the path component.

-The following is a non-normative example of a HTTP request for the JWT Issuer Metadata configuration when `iss` is set to `https://example.com/user/1234`:
+The following is a non-normative example of a HTTP request for the JWT VC Issuer Metadata configuration when `iss` is set to `https://example.com/user/1234`:

 ```
-GET /.well-known/jwt-issuer/user/1234 HTTP/1.1
+GET /.well-known/jwt-vc-issuer/user/1234 HTTP/1.1
 Host: example.com
 ```

-## JWT Issuer Metadata Response
+## JWT VC Issuer Metadata Response

-A successful response MUST use the `200 OK HTTP` and return the JWT Issuer Metadata configuration using the `application/json` content type.
+A successful response MUST use the `200 OK HTTP` and return the JWT VC Issuer Metadata configuration using the `application/json` content type.

 An error response uses the applicable HTTP status code value.

-This specification defines the following JWT Issuer Metadata configuration
+This specification defines the following JWT VC Issuer Metadata configuration
 parameters:

 * `issuer`
       REQUIRED.
-The JWT Issuer identifier, which MUST be identical to the `iss` value in the JWT.
+The Issuer identifier, which MUST be identical to the `iss` value in the JWT.
 * `jwks_uri`
     * OPTIONAL.
-URL string referencing the JWT Issuer's JSON Web Key (JWK) Set [@RFC7517] document which contains the JWT Issuer's public keys.
+URL string referencing the Issuer's JSON Web Key (JWK) Set [@RFC7517] document which contains the Issuer's public keys.
 The value of this field MUST point to a valid JWK Set document.
 * `jwks`
     * OPTIONAL.
-JWT Issuer's JSON Web Key Set [@RFC7517] document value, which contains the JWT Issuer's public keys.
+Issuer's JSON Web Key Set [@RFC7517] document value, which contains the Issuer's public keys.
 The value of this field MUST be a JSON object containing a valid JWK Set.

-JWT Issuer Metadata MUST include either `jwks_uri` or `jwks` in their JWT Issuer Metadata, but not both.
+JWT VC Issuer Metadata MUST include either `jwks_uri` or `jwks` in their JWT VC Issuer Metadata, but not both.

-It is RECOMMENDED that the JWT contains a `kid` JWT header parameter that can be used to lookup the public key in the JWK Set included by value or referenced in the JWT Issuer Metadata.
+It is RECOMMENDED that the JWT contains a `kid` JWT header parameter that can be used to lookup the public key in the JWK Set included by value or referenced in the JWT VC Issuer Metadata.

-The following is a non-normative example of a JWT Issuer Metadata configuration including `jwks`:
+The following is a non-normative example of a JWT VC Issuer Metadata configuration including `jwks`:

 ```